1234renuka/varunamarine/README.md

 💡 Visualize fuel efficiency impact

-Designed with clarity, modularity, and domain-driven thinking at its core.
+Designed with clarity, modularity, and domain-driven logic at its heart.

 🗂️ Project Structure
 📁 Backend

-Structure Overview:
-Handles business logic, database connections, and Express-based APIs — built using hexagonal architecture.
+🧱 Built with a Hexagonal Architecture, ensuring testability and clean separation of concerns.

 core/ → 🧠 Domain entities & logic